 - Programme of 100bn€ of public guarantees (through ICO) to loans granted by financial institutions to firms and the self-employed.
-More than 842,000 financing operations guaranteed, corresponding to more than 550,000 enterprises. - The scheme has provided more than €79bn in guarantees, allowing to mobilize more than €103bn in financing to secure the private sector's liquidity needs.
-Up to 74% of the transactions with micro-SMEs and the self-employed.
+More than 944,588 financing operations guaranteed, corresponding to 591,500 enterprises. - The scheme has provided more than €87bn in guarantees, allowing to mobilize more than €114bn in financing to secure the private sector's liquidity needs.
+Up to 74% of the transactions with micro-SMEs (less than 10 workers) and the self-employed. - In mid November, the Government decided to allow its beneficiaries to extend maturities and deferral periods to avoid that some liquidity issues might turn into solvency problems.